mochinokiladra/LING-L645/FinalProject/README.md

  * Running this script yielded 172,811 pairs.
 However, inspection of the pairs revealed that there were some duplicates among the right-hand matches due to an error in my code.
 Oops!
 Removing the duplicates resulted in 94,588 valid pairs.
 The average cosine similarity in this set ended up being ~0.6064.
 * I then created a subcorpus of 200,000 true paraphrase pairs and 100,000 randomly paired non-paraphrases.
 After that, I wrote another script, `generate_tsv_data.py`, to generate .tsv files containing positive and negative sentence pairs along with their labels (1 for paraphrase and 0 for non-paraphrase).
 I used this script to generate two training sets: `train_1.tsv` and `train_2.tsv`, and two test sets: `test_1.tsv` and `test_2.tsv`.
 The true paraphrase examples in each of the training sets are the same, but the non-paraphrase examples are different; `train_1` contains randomly paired sentences, and `train_2` contains the sentences that were paired based on high cosine similarity.
 The test sets are organized in the same way (obviously with different examples than the training sets).
  * To run `generate_tsv_data.py`: type `python3 [filename with paraphrases], [filename with non-paraphrase pairs], [output filename (with .tsv file extension]`
-* Finally, I uploaded my datasets to Huggingface so that I could easily make use of their API for my experiments.
+* Finally, I uploaded my datasets to Huggingface so that I could easily access them for my experiments.

 ### Experiments and Results
 In a Google Colab notebook, I did two separate experiments using a distilBERT model, which are described below.
 You can view the code and output from these experiments in `experiment_01.ipynb` and `experiment_02.ipynb`.

 First, I trained distilbert-base-uncased on train_1 and then tested the model on each of the test sets.
 Remember, this is the training set that used randomly paired sentences as its non-paraphrase examples.
-I expected that this model would do quite well on the test_1 set since it was also made up of true paraphrases and randomly paired sentences, and I expected it to struggle more with test_2 (the one where the non-paraphrase pairs had a high cosine similarity).
+I expected that this model would do quite well on the `test_1` set since it was also made up of true paraphrases and randomly paired sentences, and I expected it to struggle more with `test_2` (the one where the non-paraphrase pairs had a high cosine similarity).
 The F1 scores for `test_1` and `test_2` are below: